Nesset Municipality

-Nesset is a former municipality in Møre og Romsdal county, Norway on the Romsdal Peninsula.
+Nesset is a former municipality in Møre og Romsdal county, Norway.
+The 1046 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Molde Municipality in the traditional district of Romsdal.
 The administrative centre was the village of Eidsvåg.
-Other population centers included Rausand, Boggestranda, Myklebostad, Eresfjord, and Eikesdalen.
+Other population centers included Raudsand, Boggestranda, Myklebostad, Eresfjord, and Eikesdalen.

 Mardalsfossen, one of Norway's tallest waterfalls, a popular tourist attraction during the tourist season, is located in Nesset, along the shores of the lake Eikesdalsvatnet.